couchbase/kv_engine/docs/dcp/documentation/commands/control.md

 snapshots in DCP streams.
 A configuration of `false` is invalid and will be rejected.

+* `max_marker_version` = `2.2` - Set the maximum snapshot marker format the
+client can accept.
+With this configuration the server can use any marker format from v1 to v2.2.
+Enabling this will expose the client to new features in the server, like tracking the purge-seqno which can be used to mitigate rollbacks on re-connect see [stream-request-value.md](./stream-request-value.md).
+The format of snapshot markers is described in [snapshot-marker.md](./snapshot-marker.md).

+Note that the only value is "2.2", but the server can send 1.0 (by default) and 2.0 if sync-replication is enabled (which has a different enablement path).

 The following example shows the breakdown of the message:

       Byte/     0       |       1       |       2       |       3       |